Animal: Kookaburras, Magpies, Currawongs

 Enjoy wildlife without feeding:

-- Record your observations on the conditions of your local ducks, their environment and any changes this may be useful to your environment centre.
+• Record your observations on the conditions of your local ducks, their environment and any changes that may be useful to your environment centre.

 Feeding wildlife unnatural foods can do enormous harm:

-Natural Foods: Grasses, Smaller macropods such as wallabies also eat fungus and insects
+Natural Foods: Grasses and smaller macropods such as wallabies also eat fungus and insects.

 Feeding wildlife unnatural foods can do enormous harm:

-- Fruits are not digested easily by ringtail possums, it ferments in the gut and produces vast quantities of gas – death is usually the end result.
+• Fruits are not digested easily by ringtail possums; they ferment in the gut and produce vast quantities of gas – death is usually the end result.

-- Introducing a new food source ultimately reduces the possum’s territories creating over population of areas, predisposing them to disease.
+• Introducing a new food source ultimately reduces the possum’s territories, creating overpopulation of areas and predisposing them to disease.

-Natural Foods: Bark, grass and leaves, eucalypt trees being the favourite for both the leaves and flowers, Native fruit and small insects
+Natural Foods: Bark, grass and leaves, eucalypt trees being the favourite for the leaves and flowers, native fruit and small insects.

 Enjoy wildlife without feeding: